-First ACT UP action takes place on Wall Street to demonstrate against AZT’s $10,000 price, demanding access to experimental drugs and an end to discrimination against people with AIDS.
+The first ACT UP action takes place on Wall Street to protest AZT’s $10,000-per-year price tag and to demand access to experimental drugs and an end to discrimination against people with AIDS.
 (1987)

 AIDS activists protest the New York State AIDS Advisory Council’s HIV Surveillance Work Group’s proposal to create a list of people who are HIV-positive.
 (1998)

-Target City Hall—ACT UP demands benefits and housing for People with AIDS.
+ACT UP demands benefits and housing for People with AIDS in the Target City Hall action.
 (1989)

 Visual AIDS presents its inaugural exhibition The First Ten at PS122.
 (1995)

 Supreme Court hears Bragdon v.
 Abbott, in which a dentist refused to treat Sidney Abbott, who was HIV positive.
+The court rules in favor of Abbott, arguing that HIV is a condition covered under the Americans with Disabilities Act.
 (1998)

 Sight of Construction exhibition presented by Visual AIDS opens at The LGBT Center.
 (2001)